About This Listing

 - Separate dining room opening to sunny courtyard garden.

-- Front bedroom with queen sized bed, expansive sea and park views, built in robes.
+- Bedroom with queen sized bed, expansive sea and park views, built in robes.

 - Toilet/powder room.